juliansufl/capstone_project4/README.md

 ![image](https://user-images.githubusercontent.com/60525865/201550104-4c57eba0-86bd-44d9-bd87-84cf945b59ef.png)

-When the XGBoost select between the pull of values that we put on each parameter, those that help to increase the AUC and reduce the error.
+When the XGBoost select between the pull of values that we put on each parameter, those help ud to reduce the error to get the best parameters.
 In the image above we can see a clear example of how the algorithm works.
-For the hyperparameter 'gamma' we put the values of [0,0.1, 0.3] and the model found within its internal optimization processes that using the value of 0.3 is better than others.
-That happen with every one of them.
+For the parameter 'gamma' we put the values of [0,0.1, 0.3] and the model found a optimization processes that using the value of 0.3 is better than others.
+That happen with every one of them that we difene in the grid.

 ## Part 3: Results